TrickfireRobotics/gazebo-simulations/docs/genbot.md

 ## URDF post-processing

-The `urdf_postprocess.py` module transforms the raw URDF from `onshape-to-robot` into a format ready for Gazebo simulation.
+The URDF post-processing step in `genbot.py` transforms the raw URDF from `onshape-to-robot` into a format ready for Gazebo simulation.
 The processing steps are:

 1. **Xacro namespace** - adds `xmlns:xacro` to the `<robot>` tag
 2. **Xacro properties** - injects a `mesh_path` property (`package://<robot>_description/meshes`) and a `controller_config` arg